Rolodophone/nea/report/report.md

 3. Movement and physics
 	1. Jane should be able to run left and right
 	2. Jane should be able to jump
-	2. Jane should be able to roll
-	2. Jane should be able to go up or down staircases
 	2. Jane should be able to go up or down ladders
-	2. Jane should be able to climb on top of large objects
-	2. Jane should be able to jump from large objects to climb onto the upper level
-	2. Jane should be able to drop from the upper level down to the ground level
-	3. Jane should only be able to jump when she is on solid ground
-	1. When Jane drops from a large height (e.g. from the upper level or from near the top of a ladder or staircase), if the user does not do a forward roll within 500 ms of touching the ground, Jane's health is decreased
 	2. Jane should not be able to walk through enemies; they should block her path
 	3. Jane should be able to walk past staircases, ladders and other objects
 5. Combat